Lab coats optional, curiosity required

 Safety

 For maximum safety, most chemicals used in our in-person shows are either non-toxic or common household items.
-Full list is provided below.
-No flames or fire are used.
-Chemistry assembly does use a hot plate.
+A full list is provided below.

 Chemistry